-The Ethnographic Study Collection (ESC) Committee is set up to facilitate cooperation between the University’s Anthropology Department and the Ethnographic Collections at Moesgaard Museum.
+The Ethnographic Study Collection (ESC) Committee is set up to facilitate cooperation between the University’s Anthropology Department and the Ethnographic Department at Moesgaard Museum.
 Each year, the ESC distributes grants to a number of projects.
 Usually, support is targeted at MA students [kandidatstuderende] for the collection of or communication related to ethnographic material assembled during their fieldwork or for their MA thesis.
 Others with a disciplinary connection to the anthropological environment at Moesgaard can apply as well.

 What kind of activities can I apply for?